God's Purpose for the Church

 - equips you with a means for evaluating what you are doing

-If your answer is that you plan to:
+If your answer is . . .

 What are short range steps you can take in the near future?